Corey Feldman

-Feldman experienced diminishing success in the film industry as an adult, amid well-publicized personal conflicts with Haim over the latter's substance abuse and with Michael Jackson, who had befriended him during his time as a teen celebrity.
-He has been outspoken about sexual abuse of children and teens in the entertainment industry, identifying himself as a victim of such abuse.
+Feldman experienced diminishing success in the film industry as an adult, amid well-publicized personal conflicts with Haim over Haim's substance abuse and with Michael Jackson, who had befriended him during his time as a teen celebrity.
+In recent years he has become known for a string of appearances on various reality tv shows such as Celebrity Wife Swap in 2015, Celebrity Marriage Boot Camp in 2020, The Masked Singer in 2024, and Dancing with the Stars in 2025 where he was eliminated first.

+While he has been outspoken about sexual abuse in the entertainment industry, he has also faced public scrutiny over Corey's Angels and has also been accused of sexual misconduct.
+Feldman has released six studio albums, including Love Left (1992), Former Child Actor (2002), and Angelic 2 the Core (2016).
+His music has received widespread negative critical attention and has been mocked online.

 Early life

-Corey Scott Feldman was born on July 16, 1971, in Reseda, California, the son of record producer Bob Feldman and cocktail waitress Sheila Feldman.
+Corey Scott Feldman was born on July 16, 1971, in Reseda, California, the son of Bob and Sheila (née Goldstein) Feldman, a musician and a cocktail waitress, respectively.
 He was raised Jewish.
 Feldman has claimed that his parents exploited him for his earning potential as a child actor, and that his mother was abusive.
 She has denied his accusations.

 Career

-Child actor
+1980–1989: Early years and breakthrough

 Feldman started his career at the age of three, appearing in a McDonald's commercial.
 In his youth, he appeared in over 100 television commercials and on 50 television series, including The Bad News Bears, Mork & Mindy, Eight Is Enough, One Day at a Time, Madame's Place, and Cheers.
 He was in the films Time After Time and Disney's The Fox and the Hound.
 In 1981, he appeared in NBC's musical comedy children's special How to Eat Like a Child alongside other future child stars Billy Jayne and Georg Olden.
 In 1982, he portrayed "Little Big" Jim Malloy in the single-episode situation comedy Cass Malloy, which served as the pilot for the later sitcom She's the Sheriff.